-- Foods processed and packaged not following current (1994 and later) USDA recommendations - Paraffin sealed jams and jellies - o Jars with zinc lids - o Foods in colored jars or non-standardized jars - o Jars with more than 2" headspace - Jars with added color, bleach, sulfite or other preservatives, unless called for in a USDA approved recipe.
-(For example, baking soda may not be added to green vegetables) - o Jars or food that were made and processed over one year ago.

-A canned exhibit consists of two (2) clear-glass jars processed by hot water bath technique, steam or pressure canning methods with two (2) piece lid (metal lid and band).
+- o Foods processed and packaged not following current (1994 and later) USDA recommendations - Paraffin sealed jams and jellies - o Jars with zinc lids - o Foods in colored jars or non-standardized jars - Jars with more than 2" headspace - Jars with added color, bleach, sulfite or other preservatives, unless called for in a USDA approved recipe.
+(For example, baking soda may not be added to green vegetables) - \circ \quad Jars or food that were made and processed over one year ago. - Pickled items that use vinegar that is less than 5% acidity or that the exhibitor does not know the acidity percentage. - A canned exhibit consists of two (2) clear-glass jars processed by hot water bath technique, steam or pressure canning methods with two (2) piece lid (metal lid and band).
 The first jar is to be a standard jelly jar, pint or quart that will be kept and displayed.
 The second jar may be a smaller jar to be sampled and returned to the exhibitor.
-The tasting jar must also be either hot water bath, steam or pressure canned.
+The tasting jar must also be either hot water bath, steam or pressure canned. - a.

-- a.
 Jars must be free of cracks, chips, etc. - b.
-Each exhibit must be properly sealed by an appropriate method of either hot water bath canning for high acid foods and pressure canning for low acid foods.
+Each exhibit must be properly sealed by an appropriate method of either hot water bath canning for high acid foods or pressure canning for low acid foods.
 Please refer to the resources listed above to verify which is the appropriate method to use for your product. - c.
-Rings should have been removed after processing and cooling in order to clean and store the canned good.
-Rings should be put back on for transport, but removed for judging. - d.
+Rings should have been removed after processing and cooling to clean and store the canned good.
+Rings should be put back on for transport but removed for judging. - d.
 Jars must be labeled.
 Do not put labels on the sides of the jars (this makes it difficult for judges to view the product).
 If all of the required information will not fit, you may use a label placed on the jar lid.
 If not, attach a separate card securely to the exhibit. - e.
 Recipe Card should include: